tnevolin/mm6-skill-emphasis-mod/Readme.md

 This is similar to MM7 arms-master bonus.
 Knight become an ultimate arms-master with Paladin following.

-## Additional reanged weapon attack and speed bonus per level for classes
+## Additional ranged weapon attack and speed bonus per level for classes

 Archer and all its promotions doubles skill based attack and speed bonuses to all ranged weapons (bow and blaster).
 This increases archer ranged damage rate by 2-4 times comparing to non archer classes.